Convergence is accelerating disruption… everywhere!

 In healthcare, accuracy of diagnosis will skyrocket, while surgeons gain access to digital aids as they conduct life-saving procedures.
 Or take manufacturing, wherein training and assembly will become exponentially more efficient as visual cues guide complex tasks.

-In the mere matter of a decade, VR and AR will unlock limitless applications for new and converging industries.
-And as virtual worlds converge with AI, 3D printing, computing advancements and beyond, today’s experience economies will explode in scale and scope.
+In the mere matter of a decade, Augmented Reality and Virtual Reality will unlock limitless applications for new and converging industries.
+And as virtual worlds converge with Artificial Intelligence, 3D printing, computing advancements and beyond, today’s experience economies will explode in scale and scope.
 Prepare yourself for the exciting disruption ahead!

 (1) A360 Executive Mastermind: Want even more context about how converging exponential technologies will transform your business and industry?
 Consider joining Abundance 360.
 Our highly selective community of 360 abundance- and exponentially minded CEOs is on a 25-year journey — or as we call it, a “countdown to the Singularity.”